junxit/us-congress-bills-115/bill.md

   - **(3)** by adding at the end the following new subsection:
     > - **(e)** *Training* The Secretary shall develop a training program for acquisitions staff on the utilization of the authority provided under subsection (a).

-- **(c)** *Prohibition on additional funding* No additional funds are authorized to be appropriated to carry out this Act and the amendments made by this Act.
+- **(c)** *No additional funds authorized* No additional funds are authorized to carry out the requirements of this Act and the amendments made by this Act.
+Such requirements shall be carried out using amounts otherwise authorized.